12 Japanese Whisky Brands Worth Splurging On

 Sourcing international spirits can be tricky, unless you’re looking for Suntory Whisky Toki.
-Suntory is the oldest whisky house in Japan, and this light whisky can easily be sipped solo to enjoy its refreshing notes of basil, peppermint and grapefruit, with a gently smoky finish.
+Suntory is the oldest whisky house in Japan, and this light whisky can easily be sipped solo to enjoy its refreshing notes of basil, peppermint and grapefruit, with a gentle smoky finish.
 See how Japanese whisky compares to other types of whiskey.

-The leading single malt Japanese whisky, this delicate Yamazaki 12-year is worth tracking down.
+The leading single malt Japanese whisky, this delicate Yamazaki 12-year is a cult-favorite worth tracking down.
 It blends spices like clove with citrus and stone fruit for a long finish punctuated by cinnamon and ginger.
 This bottle made our list of the world’s best whiskey, too.

 Japanese whisky is expensive because it’s good—and because it’s good, it can be hard to find.
 But if you can find a bottle, it’s worth the price and time.
 Ranked the best whisky in the world, the Hibiki 21-year is an elegant medley of fruit with a dash of smoke and spice for complexity.
 Learn how to drink Japanese whisky neat.